Read part one of my spiritual journey for better context first if you have not already.

 - In other words, repeat things over and over until you convince yourself that it’s true.
 Just keep telling yourself “I know it’s true…I know it’s true…I know it’s true” until you actually believe it and now you have a testimony that Joseph Smith was a prophet and the Church is true

-- There is significant evidence that supports the restoration of the priesthoods through John the Baptist and Peter, James, and John were later fabricated
+- There is significant evidence that supports the dominate belief of the restoration of the priesthoods through John the Baptist and Peter, James, and John were later fabricated

 - The Witnesses of the gold plates on multiple occasions described their experience as “seeing with an eye of faith” or “with a spiritual eye”; casting doubt on whether they actually observed actual gold plates with their physical eyes